Pet Parent Feedback: Taste, Food Allergies, Skin & Coat

 Welcome to ‘The Vet’s Corner’.
-Here, our Chief Veterinary Officer, Dr. Ernie Ward will cover topics ranging from pet parenting, pet health and wellness, current events in pet news and stories from his time running a group of veterinary clinics.
-Aside from being Chief Veterinary Officer, Dr. Ward is also the founder of the Association of Pet Obesity Prevention (APOP).
+We cover topics ranging from pet parenting, pet health and wellness, current events in pet news and stories from his time running a group of veterinary clinics.

 I love reading the messages pet parents send us at Wild Earth.
 The reason I enjoy them so much is that they’re written by people genuinely interested in providing the best care for their best friends.
 I also see trends in these comments that validate not only our mission as a plant-based pet food company but also in the health benefits of our food.